s14321k/Interview-Qusions-markdowns/JavaBasic.md

 ### [MultiCatch (From java 7)](https://www.geeksforgeeks.org/multicatch-in-java/)

+If all the exceptions belong to the same class hierarchy, you can simply catch that base exception type.

+Also note that you cannot catch both ExceptionA and ExceptionB in the same block if ExceptionB is inherited, either directly or indirectly, from ExceptionA.
+The compiler will complain:

+> Alternatives in a multi-catch statement cannot be related by subclassing Alternative ExceptionB is a subclass of alternative ExceptionA

 [**Can we have a try block without a catch block in Java?**](https://www.tutorialspoint.com/can-we-have-a-try-block-without-a-catch-block-in-java)

 * Yes, It is possible to have a try block without a catch block by using a final block.
-* As we know, a final block will always execute even there is an exception occurred in a try block, except System.exit() it will execute always.
+* As we know, a finally block will always execute even there is an exception occurred in a try block, except System.exit() it will execute always.

 ## Class